hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/3-the-browser-wars.md

 <https://pxhere.com/en/photo/652221> <!-- .element: class="attribution" -->

 note:
-**Time Elapsed:** 21 min.
+**Time Elapsed:** 17 min.

-This is not the first time I'm speaking on popularity of a software product.
+This is exactly what happened during 'The Browser Wars'.
+Multiple times, actually.
 When I was in college I did a talk on 'the browser wars'.
 In this college talk I tried to predict what browser we would be using ten years later in time.
+So the talk was actually quite similar to this one.
+Apart from the fact that my slides back then looked **very** different.

 ---